TheVerin/talixo_cars/README.md

 Really easy, right?

+To get docs of the app you should visit:
+/docs/

 Last point is testing.
 It is as simple as running the app.
 You need to run terminal from project root and:

     make test

+If you want to remove app containers run command:

+    make remove

 That's all